-A large majority (77 percent) of surveyed micro, small, and medium enterprises (MSMEs)

-i reported that they had used digital toolsii for business purposes in the past year during
+A large majority (77 percent) of surveyed micro, small, and medium enterprises (MSMEs) had used digital tools for business purposes in the past year during COVID-19.

-Surveyed online respondents looked favorably on digital tool use during the pandemic: more than half (69 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19^{III}.
+Online respondents looked favorably on digital tool use during the pandemic: more than half (69 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.

-Surveyed online MSMEs recognized the help that digital tools provided in adapting to the COVID-19 environment: surveyed online MSMEs cited that Facebook apps10 (87 percent), and specifically WhatsApp (83 percent), helped them adapt to the COVID-19 environment.
+Enterprises recognized the importance of new digital tools during COVID-19: surveyed online MSMEs cited that Facebook apps (87 percent), and specifically WhatsApp (83 percent), helped them adapt to the COVID-19 environment.